Feature image for our blog post on HR audits

 3. Collect the necessary data.

-• Next, use the questionnaire to begin collecting relevant data and reviewing the specific areas or policies that it covers.
-Reference the questionnaire as you go to ensure nothing is forgotten or skimmed over along the way.
+• Next, use the questionnaire to collect relevant data and review the specific areas or policies it covers.
+Reference the questionnaire as you go to ensure nothing is forgotten along the way.

 4. Benchmark your audit’s findings.